-We have 15 photos by Pierre Verger in Corta Braço*, Liberdade, Salvador.
-For what we know Verger sent those to the Life Magazine in the United States.
+We have 14 photos by Pierre Verger in Corta Braço*, Liberdade, Salvador.
+For what we know Verger sent those to the Life Magazine in the United States (we found 9 photos in the Life archive).
 We don't yet know if these were published in the magazine.

 In the study of Lühning and Pamfílio of 2012 titled «The winding ins and outs between oral history and photographic documentation: capoeira in Salvador on Pierre Verger's photos» they identified among others a group of photos which they described like this: